 AAP-CA Position: Support

-The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, supports AB 2965 (Arambula), which would provide comprehensive full-scope Medi-Cal to income-eligible undocumented adults by removing immigration status as an eligibility exclusion.
+The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, supports AB 2965 (Arambula), which would provide comprehensive full-scope Medi-Cal to income-eligible undocumented adults under the age of 25 by removing immigration status as an eligibility exclusion.

 Today, California provides near-universal health care coverage for children.
 In 2015, California removed immigration status as an eligibility barrier for Californian children to access full-scope Medi-Cal.
 This has ensured that over 200,000 children have enrolled in life-saving, comprehensive health coverage.
 However, their parents and other undocumented Californians continue to lack access to health care.
 This reality has tremendous health and economic impacts on families and our state where 1 in 6 of all California children have at least one undocumented parent.